Being below the Limit

 Stopped by an Officer

-In other words, even if your BAC is below the limit and even without a BAC measurement, you may be arrested and later convicted of DUI.
+Remember, even if your BAC is below the limit and even without a BAC measurement, you may be arrested and later convicted of DUI.